jarcities/CodeJeNN/src/README.md

     1. arrays of layer parameters (weights, baises, strides, kernels, gamma, etc...) **~85%**
     1. functions calls to drive through the each layer of the model. **~5%**

-## Aglorithm Complexity (iii)
+## Algorithm Complexity (iii)

-* CodeJeNN generates c++ interpreted nueral nets for computaional physics application, which means these NN are used within big codes.
-CodeJeNN takes advantage of what c++ has to offer in terms of runtime calculation speed.
+* **CodeJeNN** generates C++-interpreted neural networks for computational physics applications, especially for runtime performance.

-* It is taboo to use vectorization or parallelization within the c++ NN because outside of that, the code is assumed to be already vectorized and parallelized thus no threads are left and implementation of such actions can result in slower inference and slower code overall.
+* **Vectorization and parallelization** within the generated C++ code are avoided because outside of that, the users codebase is assumed to be already vectorized and parallelized thus no threads are left and implementation of such actions can result in slower inference and slower code overall.

-* However, CodeJeNN tries to inline as much as possible by using templating, lambda functions, less cache spaced used, etc.
+* However, CodeJeNN tries to inline as much as possible by using templating, lambda functions, and less cache space being used. **Inlining and efficiency** are prioritized using techniques such as:

-    * Constexpr static arrays are used as much as possible and variables is passsed by constant reference or by pointer as much as possible to reduce memory usage.
+    * `constexpr` static arrays and passing variables by `const` reference or pointer to minimize memory usage.

-    * For Loops can be optimized using variadic templating which inlines and unravels the code, increasing compile time and cache space used, but significantly decreases run time.
-CodeJeNN sticks to for loops because of how long and extensive these weight and biases arrays can get.
+    * Layer propagation functions (`Conv1D`, `Conv2D`, `Dense`, `LayerNormalization`) are heavily inlined, with memory pre-allocated where possible.

-    * The layer propagation functions such as Conv1D(), Conv2D(), Dense(), LayerNormalization(), are inlined as much as possible and memroy is allocated beforehand in these functions as much as possible.
+    * Activation functions are passed as lambda expressions and treated as template parameters to maximize inlining, separate from layer propagation logic.

-    * Activation functions are not considered layer propagation functions and are defined and lambda functions to inline as much as possible.
-In the layer propagation function template headers, the activation function is defined as a template parameter thus the activation functions are passed by lambda and inlined as much as possible.
+* Loop optimization via variadic templates, which increases compile time and cache usage but significantly improves runtime has been considered.
+Although it is useful, for how large these weight/bias arrays can get, it would be too much cache space being used.

 * The user is also encouraged to optimize the code generated neural net as much as possible too.